GoAhead-at/FreezeLogger/docs/case-study/14-final-design-v1.md

 - `12-engine-fix-mod-audit.md` — `safetyhook` adoption rationale.
 - `13-rethought-solution.md` — the redesign proposal that became
   this document's implementation.
+**Successor docs:**
+- `15-v2-structural-strategy.md` — strategy that drove the v2.0
+  work.
+- `16` through `22` — Phase 1 / 1.5 / 2 / 3 / 3.5 / 4-prep / 4.1
+  outputs that produced the structural fix.
+- `23-v2-release.md` — v2.0.0 release note and what changed in
+  the plugin between v1.0.0 and v2.0.0.

-This document records the final architecture as actually shipped, the two regressions discovered during bring-up that are not in the retrospective, and the synthetic test that proves the breaker works end-to-end without waiting for a real engine cycle.
+This document records the v1.0 architecture as actually shipped, the two regressions discovered during bring-up that are not in the retrospective, and the synthetic test that proves the breaker works end-to-end without waiting for a real engine cycle.
+The v1.0 architecture below is also one of the two layers shipped in v2.0.0 (the runtime-breaker layer); none of the §1-§7 content has been revised post-v1.0 - the v2.0 structural fix layered on top is documented separately in docs 22 and 23.

 ---